camels-ch/camels-ch.github.io/index.md

 The purpose of this guide is to describe the creation of the CAMELS-CH dataset in order to facilitate its future updating.

+## Conventions on file content

+The following conventions have been defined for the resulting files:

+* Missing data are tagged as: NA
+* Precision for real data: by default two decimal places
+* Separators to use are semicolon (;)
+* Avoid using any coma in the text (use hyphen if needed)
+* No quote (") for the text

 ## CAMELS_CH_topographic_attributes

 ### Gauge data